 Are you looking for help to Get Off Venlafaxine or have you tried to Wean Off Venlafaxine only to reinstate due to the severe Venlafaxine Withdrawals?
-Venlafaxine has a high incidence of withdrawal and why we have taken a holistic approach to control the Venlafaxine Withdrawal for 15 years.
+The Royal College of Psychiatrists have warned that coming off antidepressant can cause symptoms lasting for months and that doses should be gradually lowered over months.
+Venlafaxine has a high incidence of withdrawal and why we have taken a holistic approach to Venlafaxine Withdrawal for 15 years.
 Our success has reached 78 countries and every state of the United States.
-We combine a gentle Velafaxine Taper with while easing symptoms so you are able to Taper Venlafaxine more comfortably.
+We combine a gentle Velafaxine Taper with while helping to ease symptoms so you are able to Taper Venlafaxine more comfortably.
 Weaning off Venlafaxine is possible and we not only assess for herb/vitamin/over-the-counter interactions with Venlafaxine, but we establish Venlafaxine Taper rates individually so you know its right for you.
 Contact Our Experts today for a Free Consultation.

 SUCCESSFUL CHOICES YOU CAN MAKE RIGHT NOW

-Our Venlafaxine weaning program is a slow taper that allows you to safely step down from Venlafaxine under the guidance of our Prescription Experts, your Physician and Pharmacist.
+Our Venlafaxine weaning program is a slow taper that allows you to safely step down from Venlafaxine under the guidance of Our Team, Your Physician and Pharmacist.
 The Pre-Taper is for Symptom Relief.
 You will not wean Venlafaxine until you feel better.
 This is where our Advanced Nutraceuticals are critical.
-Point of Return provides healthy, Drug-Free Strategies to help minimize Venlafaxine withdrawal symptoms to improve mental and physical well-being.
+Point of Return provides healthy, Drug-Free Strategies to help ease Venlafaxine withdrawal and support well-being.*

 Our areas of expertise are Antidepressants, Benzodiazepines, Sleeping Pills and Painkillers on a case-by-case basis.
 Our In-Home programs are individualized based on your situation.
 An assessment is done once you start the Venlafaxine Withdrawal Program which allows us to individualize your gameplan based on age; length of time on the medications; health challenges; lifestyle, stress levels; additional medications; and interactions.
 Don't Wean Venlafaxine alone, work with our Prescription Drug Experts.